Exercise Priorities for Women Over 40

 Saturday

-• Workout: 30-minute full-body strength training (focus on maintaining muscle balance)
+• 30-minute full-body strength training

-• Flexibility: 10 minutes of stretching or yoga
+• 10 minutes of core stability exercises

 Sunday